-So you have an antivirus guarding your system, your firewall is up, your browser plug-ins are all up-to-date, and you’re not missing any security patches.
+So you have an antivirus program guarding your system, your firewall is up, your browser is updated, and you’re not missing any security patches.
 But how can be sure your defenses are actually working as well as you think they are?

 These tools can also be particularly useful if you’re trying to quickly determine how secure someone else’s PC is.
 They can show you just how much vulnerable software the PC has installed.